Christopher A Church D.V.M. and Brooke

 Dr. Topliff was born and raised in San Francisco, California.
 Her undergraduate studies were in Musical Performance and Neurobiology, Physiology & Behavior at UCLA and UC Davis.
 After working as a small animal nurse for six years, she went back to school for her doctoral studies at Tufts University Cummings School of Veterinary Medicine in Massachusetts.

 Kaytie Magrum D.V.M., CVMA

 Dr. Magrum was born in Boise, Idaho but was raised in Casper, Wyoming.
 She knew from childhood that she wanted to be a veterinarian.
-After graduating as the valedictorian in high school, she obtained a Bachelor's Degree in Animal and Veterinary Science as well as a music minor from the University of Wyoming.
-She then obtained her Doctor of Veterinary Medicine Degree from Colorado State University.
-She has also earned a certificate with Medical Acupuncture for Veterinarians (CVMA).
+After graduating as valedictorian in high school, she obtained a Bachelor's degree in Animal and Veterinary Science as well as a music minor from the University of Wyoming.
+She then obtained her Doctor of Veterinary Medicine degree from Colorado State University.
+She has also completed the Medical Acupuncture for Veterinarians courses (CVMA).

-Dr. Magrum is very interested in preventive medicine, pain management, exotic animal medicine, oncology, pet hospice care, and dermatology.
-She is a member of the American Veterinary Medical Association, The Wyoming Veterinary Medical Association and the American Animal Hospital Association.
+Dr. Magrum is very interested in preventative medicine, pain management, surgery, oncology, pet hospice care, and dermatology.
+She is a member of the American Veterinary Medical Association, the Wyoming Veterinary Medical association and the American Animal Hospital Association.

 Dr. Magrum has been rescuing animals since childhood.
 During veterinary school she was also very involved in a rescue run by veterinary students.
 They focused on saving dogs from euthanasia lists at high kill shelters across the country.
-She and her husband personally fostered dozens of these dogs until they found them good homes, of which they are extremely proud.
+She and her husband personally fostered dozens of these dogs until they found good homes, of which they are extremely proud.
 They continue to foster dogs to this day off of the kill lists.

 Her husband, Ryan, is an arborist in town.
-They have four rescue dogs of their own (Helin, Shasta, Jaya, and Wesson), a salamander (Andromeda), a clawed frog (Kermit), and three tarantulas (Trinity, Roberta, and Octavius).
-When she is not working or spending time with her family, Dr. Magrum enjoys playing her cello, playing her guitar, bowling, gardening, and reading.
+They have four rescue dogs of their own (Shasta, Jaya, Wesson, and Aggie), a salamander (Andromeda), and a tarantula (Trinity).
+When she is not working or spending time with her family, Dr. Magrum enjoys playing her cello, playing her guitar, bowling, gardening, reading and writing.
 She is happy to be home in Wyoming.

 Rebecca Duden D.V.M.